fluid-project/fluid-express/docs/handler.md

 # Request Handling Using Dynamic Components

-If your middleware is composed of pure functions that do not store local data unique to a request, you can generally just write your own `gpii.express.middleware` grade.
+If your middleware is composed of pure functions that do not store local data unique to a request, you can generally just write your own `fluid.express.middleware` grade.
 However, there are more complex use cases, such as cases in which you need to perform multiple lookups before responding to the user with some final result.

 For example, let's assume that you are writing an API that lets a user search a product catalog, and that your goal is